 Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement Tier (1/2/3) Decision to deploy shoreline/protection booming would need to be based on an assessment of a specific spill scenario, weather conditions and accessibility/practicalities of the operation at a specific location of interest.
 Therefore, maintaining shoreline protection equipment at a centralised stockpile, which can be rapidly mobilised to a vessel to deploy to a remote location is the most practical option.
 Should shoreline/protection booming be deemed appropriate, it is likely (and was verified by WA DoT/WA Control Agency during stakeholder consultation) that nearshore booming would be conducted as part of a broader remote shoreline response operation, at a very specific shoreline location.
 Therefore planning/mobilisation and logistics would be conducted as part of the broader remote shoreline response operation.
 AMOSC maintain shoreline/protection booming equipment at the Broome and Exmouth stockpile, as well as a large stockpile in Geelong.
 AMOSC maintain personnel trained in shoreline/protection booming.
 Additional shoreline/protection booming trained personnel are available via OSRL for a large/long duration response.
-Shoreline clean up - Yes Maximum of 276 m total volume oil ashore from worst stochastic run.
+Shoreline clean- up Yes Maximum of 276 m total volume oil ashore from worst stochastic run.
 Maximum of 75 km of shoreline oiled >100 g/m including 4 x offshore islands, and islands in the Buccaneer and Bonaparte Archipelago (refer Figure 4-3).
-Oil volumes ranging from <2 m to <50 m .
 Assume 2 x emulsification factor for IFO/HFO spill.
 Assume 10x bulking factor, for oily waste on shoreline.
 Worst-case of 276 m neat oil ashore = 5520 m oily waste to be recovered.
-Assume each shoreline clean-up person can recover 1 m oily waste per day = 5520 person days for worst-case (by volume) shoreline clean-up operation.
-Refer to Table 6-4 - row "Shoreline clean-up" Note, the only difference between the Group I and Group IV shoreline clean-up oil spill budget is a slight increase in worst-case volume oil ashore, from 4300 m oily waste for the condensate scenario, to 5520 m oily waste from the IFO/HFO scenario.
-The proposed number of remote shoreline response units would remain at a peak of 3, for both the Condensate and IFO/HFO scenario.
-However, the remote shoreline response units would be required to operate for an extra 20 days, to recover the additional volume of oily waste from the IFO/HFO scenario.
+Refer to Table 6-4 - ro Note, the only ashore, from The proposed However, the waste from th bw "Shoreline clean-up" y difference between the Group I and Group 4300 m oily waste for the condensate scen number of remote shoreline response units remote shoreline response units would be r he IFO/HFO scenario.
+IV shoreline clean-up oil spill b ario, to 5520 m oily waste from would remain at a peak of 3, f required to operate for an extra budget is a slight increase in worst-case on the IFO/HFO scenario.
+For both the Condensate and IFO/HFO sce 20 days, to recover the additional volun volume oil enario. ne of oily ncy Plan - Basis of Design and Field Capability Assess ment -- ------